Lambosaurus/Vacuum-of-Sol/timeline.md

 The first alien life was discovered on the surface of [Teegarden C](./Glossary/local-systems.md#teegarden-c), in the form of the [Teegarden leeches](./Glossary/alien-life.md#teegarden-leeches).

+## 2290 - Proxima Ameboplague

+An ameboid like organism infected and killed 1103 humans in the [Proxima Centauri C](./Glossary/local-systems.md#proxima-centauri-c) orbital agrodome.

+These organisms were confirmed to be of alien origin, but their source was never determined.
+After an investigation, a Sol vessel would destroy the site via nuclear torpedo.

 ## 2341 - Destruction of The Dame de Grace

 The SAS Dame-de-Grace of the Sol Armada, along with 712 souls, was destroyed by sabotage while docked at the [Lalande C](./glossary/local-systems.md#lalande-c) orbital station for repairs.